 - Your infection spreads to other parts of your body.

-- Your infection is not better in 14 days or is not completely gone in 90 days.
+- Your infection is not better within 14 days or is not completely gone within 90 days.

 - The skin on your foot or leg is red and hot.

 - You have questions or concerns about your condition or care.